verifa/terraplate/DOCUMENTATION.md

 `values` block defines a map of values that are passed to the Go template executor when running the Terraplate build process.

 Use this instead of `variables` if you do not want to expose values as Terraform variables but only want to use them during the build process.
-A prime example of this, is for configuring the Terraform backend because variables cannot be used for this.
+A prime example of this is configuring the Terraform backend because variables cannot be used for this.

 Example: